IBM/kif/docs/tutorial.md

 > (**Statement** (**Item** [1](http://www.wikidata.org/entity/Q199)) (**NoValueSnak** (**Property** [prime factor](http://www.wikidata.org/entity/P5236))))

-The kinds of snaks to be matched are determined by the filter parameter *snak_mask*:
+The kinds of snaks to be matched in filters are determined by the parameter *snak_mask*:

 === "Python"